Contributing

 # Create venv with Python 3.11uv venv venv --python 3.11export VIRTUAL_ENV="$(pwd)/venv"

-# Install with all extras (messaging, cron, CLI menus, dev tools)uv pip install -e ".[all,dev]"uv pip install -e "./tinker-atropos"
+# Install with all extras (messaging, cron, CLI menus, dev tools)uv pip install -e ".[all,dev]"# tinker-atropos is a git submodule — needs `git submodule update --init` first# if you didn't clone with `--recurse-submodules`uv pip install -e "./tinker-atropos"

 # Optional: browser toolsnpm installConfigure for Development